compliance-framework/portal/README.md

 5. Run dev command `pnpm dev`
 6. It will show you what to open in terminal.

+# Deployment

+There is a Dockerfile available that runs on port 8081 that has it's own minimal and fast HTTP server written using labstack echo.

+Looking through the Dockerfile would be the best place to look with regards to how it is built, if you wish to for instance build/deploy onto your own CDN instead of running as a container.

 # Services

 Services should be auto-generated from locally running swagger using `pnpm gen`